hibbitts-design/docsify-this-multiple-page-course-site/home.md

 # Looking Ahead to Next Week
 ## How to plan, conduct, and summarize usability tests?
 ### Week 5 Required Reading
-<a class="embedly-card" data-card-controls="0" data-card-align="left" href="http://www.uxbooth.com/articles/the-art-of-guerrilla-usability-testing/">The Art of Guerrilla Usability Testing | UX Booth</a>
+<a class="embedly-card" data-card-theme="light" data-card-controls="0" data-card-align="left" href="http://www.uxbooth.com/articles/the-art-of-guerrilla-usability-testing/">The Art of Guerrilla Usability Testing | UX Booth</a>

 ### Week 5 Slides to be Discussed